LockBlock-dev/LockBot/README.md

 ## Potential bugs

-• I don't know why [meme.js](commandes/fun/meme.js) and [ping.js](commandes/misc/ping.js) commands doesnt find the language so they do a request to the database and it works.
+• I don't know why some commands doesnt find the language so they do a request to the database and it works.

 • I don't know if there are bugs now with the Database.
 All JSON bugs have been removed.